superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

 - Deploy the stack and verify the RDS instance using the AWS Management Console and CLI.
 - Configure database parameters and option groups to optimize the RDS instance.

-By following these steps, you will have successfully set up an RDS instance for relational data storage using AWS CDK, configured security groups, and fine-tuned database parameters to meet your application’s requirements.
+You’ve successfully set up an RDS instance for relational data storage using AWS CDK.
+This lab completes your journey through creating and managing various AWS services using CDK, equipping you with practical skills for building and managing cloud infrastructure.